yash-dk/Mesh-RenameBot/readme.md

 ## This is a beta release.
 Report the errors/features.
 Use of filters is easy just do what the bot says.

+## Bot is still is Beta try and let me know any bugs will be appreciated.

 ### If any issue/doubt file issue.

 # Features